ghi-electronics/Documentation/software/tinyclr/tutorials/graphics.md

 ```

 ## Helper Methods
 The `DisplayController.ActiveConfiguration` can be used to read the configuration at any time.
 The Width and Height can be used to write code that automatically scales to the display's resolution.
-The following line of code automatically draw a line from corner to corner, no matter the display resolution.
+The following line of code draws a line from corner to corner, no matter the display resolution.

 ```cs
 screen.DrawLine(new Pen(Color.Red), 0, 0, displayController.ActiveConfiguration.Width - 1,
     displayController.ActiveConfiguration.Height - 1);
 ```

 It is important to note that drawing functions process graphics in RAM independently from the display.
-The display driver then transfers the pixels from the internal memory to the display, through `Graphics.Flush`.
+The display driver then transfers the pixels from internal memory to the display when `Graphics.Flush` is called.
 Learn more about [display](displays.md) support.

 ## Images

-TinyCLR OS supports BMP, GIF, and JPG.
-Depending on your hardware's limitation, one or more of these image formats maybe supported.
-Images can be loaded from a `stream` or simply load from [resources](resources.md).
+TinyCLR OS supports the BMP, GIF, and JPG image formats.
+Depending on your hardware's limitations, one or more of these image formats may be supported.
+Images can be loaded from a `stream` or loaded from [resources](resources.md).

 > [!Tip]
 > BMP supports 256 colors and 24bit.